Agnes-N/Akan-Names/README.md

 ### Input

-    Select the birthdate through calendar, and choose gender.
+    Select the birthdate through calendar and choose gender.

-###Output
+### Output

-    Displays the day you were born and the corresponding Akan name after clicking on submit button.
+    It displays the day the user has born and the corresponding Akan name after clicking on submit button.

 ## Technologies Used

-   It was done using HTML, CSS, bootstrap, and Javascript.
+    This application was done using HTML, CSS, Bootstrap and Javascript.

 ## Support and contact details

-    For any issues or questions, ideas or concern, please contact me on my email: aggyreina@gmail.com.
+    For any issues or questions, ideas or concern, please contact me on my email aggyreina@gmail.com.

 ### License

     MIT license

     Copyright (c) 2019 Moringa School

     Created with all the love in the world, enjoy it is free of charge.